emnafta/notheme/index.md

 ### Minecraft (Python)

 Python is the programming language we are currently focused on learning.
 We have started learning with [Minecraft](https://emnafta.github.io/minecraft-python/), to make the learning experience more enjoyable, relatable and applicable.

+---

+Other Info (to be deleted...)
+==

+Whenever we commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages on our site, from the content in your Markdown files.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for